jairoFg12/symfony-docs-es/book/http_fundamentals.rst

 This request-response exchange is the fundamental process that drives all communication on the World Wide Web.
 And as important and powerful as this process is, it's inescapably simple.
-In fact, the rapid client-server communication mirrors the way in which we send and receive email messages everyday.
+In fact, the rapid client-server communicationwhich asks
+    for the response of an identical GET request, but without the response body. mirrors the way in which we send and receive email messages everyday.
 HTTP is simply a commonly-understood language for these messages so that a disparate set of applications and machines can communicate.